scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** holy

-You call down a holy judgement over a 5x5 tile area centered on a point in range you can see.
+You call down a holy judgement over a 6x6 tile area centered on a point in range you can see.
 All creatures of your choosing in the area makes a Charisma save against your spellcasting roll.
 On fail they take 0/5 in holy damage, or half damage rounded up on success.
 An Undead or Demonic creature takes 5/0 in holy damage instead.
 On a critical the creature is stunned until the end of their next turn.
 If the damage would kill a living creature they are brought to 1 wound instead and stunned for 1 minute.
 Undead killed this way cannot be raised again.

 Add 1/0 in holy damage for every level cast above 5th.

-#### Mass Healing Word
-*5th level*

-- **Casting Time:** 6 AP
-- **Range:** 5
-- **Duration:** instant

-Mend the wounds of up to 5 creatures in range you can see.
-Make a spellcasting roll adding 3 terrible dice.
-On success you heal each creature for 1 wound, adding a wound die for every success in your roll.

-Add a normal die for every level cast above 5th.

 #### Mass Cleanse
 *5th level*